Chhintang

 Chhintang is a village in Shahidbhumi Rural Municipality in the Dhankuta District of Province No. 1 in eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 8071 people living in 1374 individual households.
 The Chintang language is primarily spoken in Chhintang.

+The village was the site of the Chhintang massacre.
+On January 12, 2018, the Government of Nepal officially declared the 16 people killed in the November 13, 1979 massacre as national martyrs.